-- Hilarious Outtakes: On the Great Big CD & DVD, Alan Doyle begins a song with the wrong verse, stops singing, asks the audience for "your amnesia to forget that ever happened", and has Sean ask if he plans to sing it right this time.
+- Hilarious Outtakes: On the Great Big CD and DVD, Alan Doyle begins a song with the wrong verse, stops singing, asks the audience for "your amnesia to forget that ever happened," and has Sean ask if he plans to sing it right this time.
 On the DVD you can see Darrell cuff him on the head.

 - "Over the Hills" does this as well; it's an up-tempo positive sounding song about being drafted for a war in Afghanistan.